Robbie-Cook/lerna/README.md

 - `command.bootstrap.scope`: an array of globs that restricts which packages will be bootstrapped when running the `lerna bootstrap` command.
 - `packages`: Array of globs to use as package locations.

-The packages config in `lerna.json` is a list of globs that match directories containing a `package.json`, which is how lerna recognizes "leaf" packages (vs the "root" `package.json`, which is intended to manage the dev dependencies and scripts for the entire repo).
+The packages config in `lerna.json` is a list of globs that match directories containing a `package.json`, which is how Puggo recognizes "leaf" packages (vs the "root" `package.json`, which is intended to manage the dev dependencies and scripts for the entire repo).

-By default, lerna initializes the packages list as `["packages/*"]`, but you can also use another directory such as `["modules/*"]`, or `["package1", "package2"]`.
+By default, Puggo initializes the packages list as `["packages/*"]`, but you can also use another directory such as `["modules/*"]`, or `["package1", "package2"]`.
 The globs defined are relative to the directory that `lerna.json` lives in, which is usually the repository root.
 The only restriction is that you can't directly nest package locations, but this is a restriction shared by "normal" npm packages as well.

 For example, `["packages/*", "src/**"]` matches this tree: